Ram81/pirlnav/README.md

 ## What is PIRLNav?

-PIRLNav is a two-stage learning scheme for IL pretraining on human demonstrations followed by RL-finetuning.
+PIRLNav is a two-stage learning scheme for IL pretraining on human demonstrations followed by RL-finetuning for ObjectNav.
 To enable successful RL finetuning, we present a two-stage learning scheme involving a critic-only learning phase first that gradually transitions over to training both the actor and critic.

 <p align="center">
   <img src="imgs/teaser.png"  height="400">